How to Guard Yourself Against Forest Fire Smoke and Other Respiratory Irritants

 - Smokers (especially those who have smoked for several years)

-5 Tips to Reduce Exposure to Respiratory Irritants
+5 Tips to Reduce Exposure to Smoke and Other Respiratory Irritants

 While the best thing you can do is limit your exposure to smoke, a combination of strategies may work best to protect you.
 The more you can do to limit your exposure to forest fire smoke, the more you’ll reduce adverse health effects.